IshaNagar1/IshaNagar1.github.io/_posts/2026-03-29-second-post.md

 <h2>Sensorineural Hearing Loss</h2>

-**This is when sound reaches the ear, but isn't processed as clearly.**
+<p>This is when sound reaches the ear, but isn't processed as clearly.</p>

 <h3>What It Is</h3>